frimtec/pikett-assist/readme.md

 #### Event filter
 Defines a [Regular expression](https://en.wikipedia.org/wiki/Regular_expression) pattern (case insensitive) to match the titles of your calendar events, which should be considered for your on-call duties.

+#### Pre- /post-run time
+Time in seconds to enable/disable the on-call state before and after the calender event.
+The default is 300 seconds (five minutes).

 #### Supervise signal strength
 Defines whether the signal strength is supervised or not.